avestech/ggcmaps.github.io/CONTRIBUTING.md

 # Contributing to GGCMaps

+Contributing to GGCMaps

 We would like to start off by thanking you for taking the time to contribute.
+Please note the following:
-We have outlined below what tools are required to be able to contribute to the project.
-Grunt is used to compile Sass(.scss files) into the styles.css file, and minify all of the JavaScript files into the script.min.js file.
-Script.min.js and styles.css are created automatically and should not be edited manually.
-Manually editing will cause your work to be over written next time grunt is ran.
-We use this tool to improve your workflow, and want to create the best product possible.
-Also note that when committing the files created by grunt, please commit both files, as needed, in the same commit labeled with the message grunt.
-Please do not include other files with the grunt files.
-This makes it easier for use when you submit a pull request.
+* `Grunt` is used to compile Sass(.scss files) into the `styles.css` file, and minify all of the Javascript files into the `script.min.js` file.
+* `Script.min.js` and `styles.css` are created automatically and should not be edited manually.
+   * Manually editing either of the two files mentioned above will cause your work to be overwritten next time `grunt` is run.

+We use Grunt to improve your workflow, this helps us create the best product possible.
+When committing the files created by `grunt` (`Script.min.js` and `styles.css`), please commit both files in the same commit labeled with the message "grunt".
+Please **do not include other files** in the "grunt" commit.
+We have outlined below what tools are required, and how to get started to be able to contribute to the project.

 #### Table of Contents